Indigenous All-Stars (Australian rules football): International Rules

-The Indigenous All Stars have also competed in the annual International Rules Series, representing Australia in the hybrid sport which consists elements of Gaelic football and Australian rules football.
-For the 2013 Series a 33-man squad was chosen, which was reduced to 21-man touring party:
+In 2013, the Indigenous All-Stars team competed under the Australia banner against Ireland in the International Rules Series, a hybrid sport which consists elements of Gaelic football and Australian rules football.
+For the 2013 Series a 33-man squad was chosen, which was reduced to 21-man touring party.

-The Indigenous team lost the series 2-0 and by a record 173–72 aggregate point margin.
+The Indigenous team lost the series 2–0 and by an aggregate score of 173–72, a record-high margin for the International Rules series.

 Polly Farmer Medal

 The Polly Farmer Medal is awarded each game to the best Indigenous All-Stars player.